 - Intramural bulking agents (eg, glutaraldehyde cross-linked collagen, silicone) may be considered if conservative management has failed.
 However, their efficacy reduces with time, repeat injections may be needed and they are not as effective as retropubic suspension/sling procedures.

 - An artificial sphincter should generally only be considered if previous surgery has failed.
-However, it may be considered first-line in neurological disease if another procedure such as a sling is considered less likely to promote continence.
+Post-procedure, offer a follow-up appointment and access to review.
+The procedure may be considered first-line in neurological disease if another procedure such as a sling is considered less likely to promote continence.

 - If laparoscopic colposuspension is used, the surgeon must be experienced and working in an experienced urogynaecological multidisciplinary team.

 - Anterior colporrhaphy, needle suspensions, paravaginal defect repair and the Marshall-Marchetti-Krantz procedure are not recommended by NICE for the treatment of stress incontinence.

 NICE has assessed the use of transvaginal laser therapy for stress urinary incontinence.
 They conclude that while evidence does not show any short-term safety concerns, evidence on long-term safety and efficacy is inadequate in quality and quantity.
 As a result, they recommend that this procedure should only be used in the context of research.